raphael-group/hierarchical-hotnet/README.md

 ### Citation
 If you use Hierarchical HotNet in your work, then please cite the following reference:

 > M.A.
 Reyna, M.D.M.
 Leiserson, B.J.
 Raphael.
-Hierarchical HotNet: identifying hierarchies of altered subnetworks. *Bioinformatics*.
+Hierarchical HotNet: identifying hierarchies of altered subnetworks. *ECCB/Bioinformatics*.
 2018.